 Photo: E-truck battery ready for installation

-The vehicles produce 79 per cent less carbon emissions compared to their diesel counterparts and they aren't as noisy, which will be fantastic for the teams working in residential areas.
-They also have lift-off battery swapping capability, meaning the trucks don't have the usual downtime while charging: they can have the battery swapped out for a fully-charged one in 5 minutes – the same time it would take to re-fuel with diesel.
+The vehicles aren't as noisy as diesels either, which will be fantastic for the teams working in residential areas.
+They also have lift-off battery swapping capability, so they don't have the usual downtime while charging: they can have the battery swapped out for a fully-charged one in 5 minutes – the same time it would take to re-fuel with diesel.

 Our earth-moving partners, Fulton Hogan, has been upskilling to manage the heavy trucks.
 Two of the trucks have arrived in the country with the third due shortly.
 They will shortly receive their CI project livery.